Railgun: Helical railgun

 Helical railguns are multi-turn railguns that reduce rail and brush current by a factor equal to the number of turns.
 Two rails are surrounded by a helical barrel and the projectile or re-usable carrier is also helical.
 The projectile is energized continuously by two brushes sliding along the rails, and two or more additional brushes on the projectile serve to energize and commute several windings of the helical barrel direction in front of and/or behind the projectile.
 The helical railgun is a cross between a railgun and a coilgun.
 They do not currently exist in a practical, usable form.

 A helical railgun was built at MIT in 1980 and was powered by several banks of, for the time, large capacitors (approximately 4 farads).
 It was about 3 meters long, consisting of 2 meters of accelerating coil and 1 meter of decelerating coil.
 It was able to launch a glider or projectile about 500 meters.

 Plasma railgun

 A plasma railgun is a linear accelerator and a plasma energy weapon which, like a projectile railgun, uses two long parallel electrodes to accelerate a "sliding short" armature.
 However, in a plasma railgun, the armature and ejected projectile consists of plasma, or hot, ionized, gas-like particles, instead of a solid slug of material.
 MARAUDER (Magnetically Accelerated Ring to Achieve Ultra-high Directed Energy and Radiation) is, or was, a United States Air Force Research Laboratory project concerning the development of a coaxial plasma railgun.
 It is one of several United States Government efforts to develop plasma-based projectiles.
 The first computer simulations occurred in 1990, and its first published experiment appeared on 1 August 1993.
-As of 1993 the project appeared to be in the early experimental stages.
-The weapon was able to produce doughnut-shaped rings of plasma and balls of lightning that exploded with devastating effects when hitting their target.
-The project's initial success led to it becoming classified, and only a few references to MARAUDER appeared after 1993.